Abdulmalik420/ADLab/README.md

 ![Config](https://github.com/Abdulmalik420/ADLab/blob/main/ADLabPics/Screenshot%202023-01-23%20165412.png)
 ### Checking Our Work
 - What we want to do is to create a basic user.
 Just like how we did with the admin user just without the admin privileges.
 What I did since the user tab in the active directory is full of system users I created another OU called BASICUSERS.
+- Now what we need to do is create a new vm using windows 10 iso that we had downloaded.
+But unlike the main machine we want to set the network to internal network that we made for the main machine.
+- When can then start up the vm and set it up.
 -